Titles and Affiliations

 Impact

-Very aggressive breast cancers such as inflammatory breast cancer (IBC), subsets of triple-negative breast cancer (TNBC), and others that rapidly progress have acquired the ability to promote cancer cell motility throughout the body (also known as metastasis) and resist therapies.
+Aggressive breast cancers such as inflammatory breast cancer (IBC), subsets of triple-negative breast cancer (TNBC), and others that rapidly progress have acquired the ability to promote cancer cell motility throughout the body and resist therapies, characteristics known to promote metastasis.
 By studying these molecular adaptations, Dr. Merajver and her team devised potential new avenues to attack aggressive cancer cells.
 They hope to be able to guide therapies for patients diagnosed with aggressive breast cancers in the US and worldwide, especially as TNBC and IBC disproportionately burden underserved populations and have higher incidence in individuals of African ancestry.

 Progress Thus Far